shrinidhi99/Web-dev-practice/chai-aur-code/README.md

 11. In `react-router-dom`, `Link` gets the new page (internal routing) and replaces the DOM instead of reloading the page. `<a>` tag should not be used as it would reload the page.
 Link goes with `To` instead of an `href`. `NavLink` is a special type of Link which is used for navigation items, breadcrumbs and other such use cases where it is important to show the active part/page.
 `RouterProvider` tag in main.jsx file takes a `router` as a prop and the prop is of type `createBrowserRouter` which is part of react router dom.
 The path and the element to load can be defined in the router.
 The `Layout.jsx` file contains `Outlet` which will create space for child components to be loaded in the parent. `useParams` helps in getting the parameter passed (path variable) in the route.
 `loader` attribute in router can call a function asynchronously which returns a promise.
 This can be done to optimize the API fetching.
+12. `Context API`: Context acts like a global storage where components can read and share data without directly passing it around.
+- Why Use Context?
+    - Simplifies data sharing between components.
+    - Helps avoid “prop drilling” (passing props through many layers).
+    - Useful for theming, authentication, and more.

+Create `context` folder in `src`.
+Create `UserContext.js` and get the context from the react's `createContext()`.
+To get the providers, create `UserContextProvider.jsx`.
+In `Login.jsx`, we are trying to set a prop to the `UserContext`.
+In `Profile.jsx`, we aim to fetch the props using context API that was set in another component.

 ## Projects
 - `01basicreact`: getting minimal react js app created using create-react-app, running in development environment.